Why Tiny Travel Accommodation Is the Greener Choice

 Twilight shot of a modern A-frame tiny home in Western Colorado.
 Photo © Getty Images / Jeremy Poland

-Alongside the rise in trips post-Covid, (an Expedia survey recently found that more than two-thirds of travelers were planning to “go big” this year) there’s another, quieter trend making itself felt: a desire for “small stays”, to reduce our environmental impact when we travel.
+Alongside the rise in trips post-pandemic, there’s another, quieter trend making itself felt: a desire for “small stays”, to reduce our environmental impact when we travel.

 It makes sense that small accommodation options can help us tread more lightly on the places and communities we visit and not just because they’re often locally owned, ensuring that what you pay stays local.
 Small rooms and structures also require less embodied energy and fewer materials to build, less damage to trees and the land they inhabit, less energy to keep guests warm in winter and cool in summer, and less furniture – all of which adds up to less impact on the planet.